seansissman/greenphire/README.md

 15 26 34 55 63  powerball: 16
 '''

 Installation
 ---
-Only standard Python libraries are used, therefore only Python 3.4.3 is required for the environment.
+Only standard Python libraries are used, therefore only Python 3.4 is required for the environment.

-Three files and one directory are required:
+Three files are required.
+Place them into your project directory:
 -  greenphire.py
 -  lottery.py
 -  greenphire_lottery.cfg
--  /data

 Use
 ---
 In a terminal, from the project directory run:
 'python greenphire.py'

+During the initial execution a file named 'favorite_numbers.db' will be created.
+This file stores the history of the numbers entered as an SQLite database.
+To clear this history, simply delete the file.